 THINGS TO DO IN BROOME

 - Head to the Broome Museum, located at the corner of Hamersley and Saville Streets for more pearling and town history (http://www.broomemuseum.org.au/).
 There are many fascinating historic displays and its easy to spend a couple of hours here.

 - Roebuck Bay is also where the stunning natural phenomenon of the “Staircase to the Moon” is happening during the dry season.
 At moon rise, the reflection of the moon on the bay’s mudflats creates the illusion of a staircase of light leading to the moon.
-For dates visit http://www.australiasnorthwest.com/events/staircase-to-the-moon-2016.
-The Mangrove Hotel is a great spot to observe this spectacle while enjoying a cool drink from the bar or even a nice meal.
-Just watch out for the sandflies or”midgys”, you might want to cover up and use insect repellent to protect yourself from the sandflies around the mudflats.
+There are two popular places to watch the staircase, either from the town markets which are held for the event, or from the Mangrove Hotel.
+Make sure you cover up and use insect repellent to protect yourself from the sandflies around the mudflats.